Ash515/LetzGo/README.md

 # Lets-Go
-Letz Go is a Chat application maded with socket programming
+Letz Go is a Chat application made with socket programming

 # 🚀&nbsp;Installation
 1. Clone the repository